 What to do When Your House is Flooding

-On the one hand, it's tempting to throw on a pair of galoshes and start shoveling water out the front door or making trips to the basement with towels and mops.
-But sometimes, that might be the worst thing you can do.
+When your house is flooding, it can be tempting to start shoveling water out the front door or making trips to the basement with towels and mops.
+However, this might not always be the best course of action.
+Here's what you should do:

-First, check the water level in your home and ensure it's not rising.
-If it is, get out immediately!
-A flooded home can be hazardous.
-You could lose power or gas service or have sewage backing up into your home.
-And if there are any electrical fires or other hazards, it's best to let professionals handle them as quickly as possible.
+1. Check the water level in your home and ensure it's not rising.
+If it is, evacuate immediately!
+A flooded home can be hazardous due to potential power loss, gas service disruption, or sewage backup.

-Next, shut off all electrical power in your house if flooding has occurred from above-ground sources.
-You should also turn off any gas appliances or pilot lights if flooding has occurred due to broken pipes underground level.
+2. Shut off all electrical power in your house if flooding has occurred from above-ground sources.
+Also, turn off any gas appliances or pilot lights if flooding has occurred due to broken pipes underground.

 Related: Busted Water Pipes: What to Do Next?